Merging Pictures

 Where the added detail can be seen.
 This picture can then be forced to greyscale using 'Edit/Force greyscale' to produce a picture suitable for Cartesian coverage plots, or merging with another active picture:-

-Showing Networks, and moving the HH unit on screen to the cursor position (File/Unit Properties/click on Unit - place Unit at Cursor Position) then produces this picture:-
+Showing Networks, and moving the HH unit on screen to the cursor position (File/Unit Properties/click on Unit - Place Unit at Cursor Position) then produces this picture:-

-This picture can be used for Cartesian (not polar!) plots if required, or a merge/copy with an aerial photo can be performed to produce this view:-
+This picture can be used for Cartesian (not Polar!) plots if required, or a merge/copy with an aerial photo can be performed to produce this view:-

 The zoom and merge functions enable Units to be placed at exact positions on the main map when their coordinates are only known approximately.
 Any of the pictures can be saved for further use under your own name using 'File/Save Picture as', or by clicking the appropriate toolbar icon.